CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 **With Counterparty, users can:**

-_Note: The following features do not require users to own, or even know about XCP, unless explicitly stated._
+_Note: All features only require regular bitcoin transaction fees unless explicitly stated._

 * Send assets (also known as tokens, coins, derivatives, or shares depending on the context) from any Bitcoin address to another